-For the Three Mon
+For the Three Mont

 For the Year Ended End ed March 31,

 December 31, 2010 2011

 (in thousands of US\$) 2008 2009 2010 (unaudited) (unaudited)

 Rebates paid and payable to third-party advertising agencies 3,328 4,090 3,790 743 1,383

 Online advertising.
 Our online advertising revenues are derived principally from various forms of advertisements that we place on our Xunlei Kankan website and Xunlei Downloader.
 We price our advertising services based on various factors, including the form of advertising, specific targeting requirements, duration of the time slot purchased and popularity of the content in which the advertisements will be placed.
+Although we do not price our advertising services based on the number of video views achieved by our content, we hope to continue to increase our video views to increase the effectiveness of our Xunlei Kankan website in marketing and promoting our advertisers' products and services.
+The total video views for our entire content library increased from approximately 10.5 billion in 2008 to approximately 13.9 billion in 2009 and increased further to approximately 18.4 billion in 2010.
 A significant majority of our advertisers purchase our online advertising services through third-party advertising agencies.
 As is customary in the advertising industry in China, we pay rebates to third-party advertising agencies and recognize revenues net of these rebates.